 So, the first choice that you will need to make is whether to choose a Long Bow, a Recurve Bow, or a Compound bow.
 You can also get a little more advanced by hunting with a crossbow, but we won’t touch on that in this article since we are sticking to bows that have a manual draw.

 Also, you should be aware that most states have a minimum draw weight requirement which is commonly 45 lbs.
+(You can check out an updated list of the state draw weight limitations for hunting here.)
 Therefore, if you purchase a traditional bow, it will need to be rated at or above 45 lbs. @ 28″ (depending on your state’s minimum requirements).

 You should be aware that although Long Bows can be easier to draw due to their longer limbs, they are also slower than Recurve Bows and, they generate more recoil (hand shock).
 Whereas, a Recurve Bow is faster than a Long Bow of the same draw weight and is far smoother to shoot.